 But sometimes heat just makes people more aggressive.
 The researchers found that personal violence was far more influenced by a leap in temperature.
 Hsiang and his colleagues cite studies that equate excessive heat with spikes of violence in the United States and other stable, wealthy countries.
 For example, a 1994 study found that two groups of police officers undergoing the exact same simulation training were more likely to draw their weapons if the room was uncomfortably warm.

 “There’s a large amount of evidence that environmental conditions actually change a person’s perception of their own condition, or they also can change the likelihood of people using violence or aggressive action to accomplish some goal,” Hsiang said.

-The paper, “Quantifying the influence of climate on human conflict,” was published in Science Aug.
-1. The study was funded by a Princeton University postdoctoral fellowship in science, technology and environmental policy, a Graduate Research Fellowship from the National Science Foundation, and the Oxfam Faculty Chair in Environmental and Resource Economics at Berkeley.
+The paper, “Quantifying the influence of climate on human conflict,” was published in Science on August 1.
+The study was funded by a Princeton University postdoctoral fellowship in science, technology, and environmental policy, a Graduate Research Fellowship from the National Science Foundation, and the Oxfam Faculty Chair in Environmental and Resource Economics at Berkeley.

 Reference: “Quantifying the Influence of Climate on Human Conflict” by Solomon M. Hsiang, Marshall Burke and Edward Miguel, 1 August 2013, Science.